vRezn0v/AutoBuyAMZN/README.md

 3. Install the dependencies. ```pip install -r requirements.txt```
 4. Edit `config.ini` according to your requirements.
 5. Run the Script or Schedule it with Task Scheduler.

+### Todo:
+- Add GUI
+- Add support for other websites
+- Add an auto scheduler